psousasa/yt-summaries/README.md

     * [ ] 1 point: Only one RAG approach (e.g., one prompt) is evaluated
     * [ ] 2 points: Multiple RAG approaches are evaluated, and the best one is used
 * Interface
-    * [ ] 2 points: UI (e.g., Streamlit), web application (e.g., Django), or an API (e.g., built with FastAPI)
+    * [x] 2 points: UI (e.g., Streamlit), web application (e.g., Django), or an API (e.g., built with FastAPI)
 * Ingestion pipeline
-    * [ ] 2 points: Automated ingestion with a Python script or a special tool (e.g., Mage, dlt, Airflow, Prefect)
+    * [x] 2 points: Automated ingestion with a Python script or a special tool (e.g., Mage, dlt, Airflow, Prefect)
 * Monitoring
     * [ ] 0 points: No monitoring
     * [ ] 1 point: User feedback is collected OR there's a monitoring dashboard
     * [ ] 2 points: User feedback is collected and there's a dashboard with at least 5 charts
 * Containerization
-    * [ ] 2 points: Everything is in docker-compose
+    * [x] 2 points: Everything is in docker-compose
 * Reproducibility
-    * [ ] 0 points: No instructions on how to run the code, the data is missing, or it's unclear how to access it
-    * [ ] 1 point: Some instructions are provided but are incomplete, OR instructions are clear and complete, the code works, but the data is missing
-    * [ ] 2 points: Instructions are clear, the dataset is accessible, it's easy to run the code, and it works.
+    * [x] 2 points: Instructions are clear, the dataset is accessible, it's easy to run the code, and it works.
 The versions for all dependencies are specified.
 * Best practices
     * [ ] Hybrid search: combining both text and vector search (at least evaluating it) (1 point)
     * [ ] Document re-ranking (1 point)